joansenent/sprintcheckout/terms_of_service.md

 - Sprintcheckout calculates the exchange rate in realtime through Coingecko API, no commission is added.
 - Sprintcheckout calculates the fee zkSync will require at the moment of the purchase, and also adds the Sprintecheckout fee, and deducts them from the merchant payment.
 - Customer is redirected to the zkSync Checkout application where the payment can be executed.
-- The merchant receives the funds on the Ethereum wallet address specified on the Sprintechkout application set up.
+- The merchant receives the funds on the Ethereum wallet address specified on the Sprintcheckout application set up.

 ### Fees and Expenses